Ergodicity and scaling limit of a constrained multivariate Hawkes process: Main assumptions and notation

 where $\boldsymbol{\mu}_0(i)$ is the immigrant rate of mark $i$, $\phi_{i,j}$ is the fertility rate for producing a mark $i$ event from a mark $j$ event, and $\mathbf{A}_1,\dots,\mathbf{A}_p$ are products of finite subsets of $\mathbb{Z}_+^q$, $\mathbf{A}_i=A_i(1)\times\dots\times A_i(q)$.

-In turn, an arrival in $\mathbf{N}$ increases the value of the constraint by a value only depending on the mark.
-More precisely, the \emph{constraint} process $\mathbf{S}$ satisfies the evolution equation, for all $t>u\geq0$,
+In turn, an arrival in $\mathbf{N}$ increases the value of the spread by a value only depending on the mark.
+More precisely, the spread process $\mathbf{S}$ satisfies the evolution equation, for all $t>u\geq0$,

 where $\mathbf{J}$ is defined on $\{1,\dots,p\}$ with values in $\mathbb{Z}^q$.
 In other words, at each arrival in $\mathbf{N}$ with mark equal to $i$, $\mathbf{S}$ jump by an increment given by $\mathbf{J}(i)$.